vilicvane/clime/README.md

 #### Validators

 A `validator` or `validators` can be specified for parameters and options validation.
-A validator can either be an instance of interface `Validator<T>`, a function of type `ValidatorFunction<T>` or a regular expression.
+A validator can either be an instance that implements interface `Validator<T>`, a function that matches type `ValidatorFunction<T>` or a regular expression.

+For the validators in forms other than regular expression, it is the casted value that will be tested against.
+And for regular expression validator, the source string will be tested against instead.

 #### Expected error

-A useful way to distinguish expected errors (e.g., errors that might be caused by incorrect user input) from other errors is to use `ExpectedError` class when throwing.
+A useful way to distinguish expected errors (e.g., errors that might be caused by incorrect user input) from other errors is to throw instances of `ExpectedError` class or its subclasses.
 And a validator for example, usually throw instances of `ExpectedError`.

 #### Preserving metadata without command-line parameters